7-Day Thimphu Tshechu Festival Travel Plan For 2024 | Druk Asia

 Punakha to Gangtey

-Chhimi Lhakhang – A 20 minutes’ walk across terraced fields through the village of Sopsokha.
-Ngawang Chogyel built the temple in 15th century after the ’divine Madman’ Drukpa Kuenlay built a small chorten there.
+Chhimi Lhakhang: A 20-minute' walk across terraced fields through the village of Sopsokha.
+Ngawang Chogyel built the temple in the 15th century after the 'divine Madman' Drukpa Kuenlay built a small chorten there.

-Passing Wangdue (left), one of the major towns and district capital of Western Bhutan.
-Located south of Punakha, Wangdue is the last town before central Bhutan.
-The district is famous for its fine bamboo work and its slate and stone carving.
+Wangdue: One of the major towns and district capital of Western Bhutan located south of Punakha, Wangdue.
+The district is famous for its fine bamboo work, slate, and stone carving.

-We will pause to view the Wangdue Phodrang Dzong.
-Built in 1638, Wangdue Dzong is dramatically perched on the spur of a hill and overlooks the confluence of the Tsang Chu and Dang Chu rivers.
+Wangdue Dzong: Built-in 1638, Wangdue Dzong is dramatically perched on the spur of a hill and overlooks the confluence of the Tsang Chu and Dang Chu rivers.

 Day 5